Jesuit A to Z

 Ad Majorem Dei Gloriam (or AMDG) – “For the greater glory of God.”
 The motto of the Society of Jesus and Jesuit High School of New Orleans.
 (See School Traditions.)
 The phrase and is believed to have been coined by St. Ignatius.
 Ignatius intended it to guide the society’s religious philosophy.
 Today that motto guides Jesuit High School’s principles as well.

-Administration Wing – The Administration Wing is located on Banks Street and houses the president’s office, principal’s office, discipline office, guidance and college counseling offices, Office of Institutional Development, the Holy Name of Jesus Chapel, the Jesuit residence, and the switchboard.
+Administration Wing – The Administration Wing is located on Banks Street and houses the president’s office, principal’s office, guidance and college counseling offices, Office of Institutional Development, the Holy Name of Jesus Chapel, the Jesuit residence, and the switchboard.
 (See Campus & Facilities.)

 Auditorium – Located on the corner of S. Solomon and Palmyra Streets, the 900-seat auditorium hosts student assemblies, Philelectic Society productions, Blue Jay Band concerts, and other special events.
 (See Campus.)